 But somehow, “I think I want to run a marathon,” came out of my MOUTH.

-And now I’m making marathon training high protein oatmeal every Saturday morning…
+And that’s how I ended up making marathon training high protein oatmeal every Saturday morning…

-Since the accidental spillage of these words, I have come to enjoy the idea of finishing a marathon.
+Since the accidental spillage of those words, I started to look forward to the idea of finishing a marathon.

 (Notice I said finishing, not running… if we could skip forward to the medals and free ice cream, I wouldn’t think twice!)